-- Select Fortify > Options.

-The Options dialog box opens.

-- 2. Select Project Settings.

-- 3. Click the Advanced Scan Options tab.

-- 4. To specify the scope of the settings, do one of the following: - To customize the settings for the projects in the open solution only, select Enable Project Specific Settings. - To change the default scan settings for all projects scanned from this Visual Studio instance, click Configure Defaults. - 5.
-Select Use Additional Fortify Static Code Analyzer Arguments and enter command-line options for either the translation or scan phase.
+- 1. With a solution open in Visual Studio, select Fortify > Options. - 2.
+In the Options dialog box, select Project Settings on the left. - 3.
+To specify the scope of the settings, do one of the following: - To customize the settings for the projects in the open solution only, select Enable Project Specific Settings. - To change the default scan settings for all projects scanned from this Visual Studio instance, click Configure Defaults. - 4.
+Click the Advanced Scan Options tab. - 5.
+Select Use additional SCA arguments and type command-line options for either the translation or scan phase. - 6.
+Click OK to save the advanced scan settings.